SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 > Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment.md).

 > [!WARNING]
-> SPFx solutions targetting SharePoint Server 2016 are limited to setting only a single web part property as a preconfigured entry.
+> SPFx solutions targeting SharePoint Server 2016 are limited to setting only a single web part property as a preconfigured entry.
 For more information, see [issue #5260](https://github.com/SharePoint/sp-dev-docs/issues/5260).

 ## Web part preconfigured entries